Select Page

 The RESO Data Dictionary is a living reference source meant to standardize MLS data.
 It is discussed and often updated monthly in the Data Dictionary Workgroup.

 This raises an important distinction between Standard Names vs. Display Names (aka labels) in the dictionary.
-RESO Certification tests against Standard Names, not Display Names.
+RESO certification tests against Standard Names, not Display Names.

 Standard Names, which are overwhelmingly written in PascalCase (e.g., TaxAnnualAmount, no spaces), are the data field names needed for technical interoperability.
 Display Names appear as field labels for reports or listing input (e.g., Tax Annual Amount, spaces included).
 Display Names are your choice but aligning them to Standard Names is recommended.